subhash-Dulla/azure-solutions-basic-ecommerce/README.md

 </a>

 # Setup Azure Active Directory B2C for your e-commerce site
-Once you have deployed the template succesfully you can set up Azure Active Directory B2C so that it is available to secure your application by follwing the instructions [here](SaaSecommerce/Docs/ADB2CSetup.md)
+Once you have deployed the template succesfully you can set up Azure Active Directory B2C so that it is available to secure your application by following the instructions [here](SaaSecommerce/Docs/ADB2CSetup.md)

 # Additional Information
 For information about using this template, see below.